DanielDent/docker-postgres-replication/README.md

    * REPLICATE_FROM environment variable is only used during container initialization - if the master changes after the database has been initialized, you'll need to manually adjust the recovery.conf file in the slave containers' data volume.
    * Configuration:
      * PG_MAX_WAL_SENDERS 8 - Maximum number of slaves
-     * PG_WAL_KEEP_SEGMENTS 32 - See http://www.postgresql.org/docs/9.4/static/runtime-config-replication.html
+     * PG_WAL_KEEP_SEGMENTS 32 - See http://www.postgresql.org/docs/9.5/static/runtime-config-replication.html
-     * PG_CHECKPOINT_SEGMENTS 32 - See https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server